gridap/GridapTalks/presentation.md

 ## Julia features

-* Multiple dispatching paradigm: functions not bond to types, dispatching wrt all arguments (solving multiple inheritance issues)
+* Multiple dispatching paradigm: functions not bound to types, dispatching wrt all arguments (solving multiple inheritance issues)

 * Not OO: No inheritance of concrete types (only abstract types), *use composition, not inheritance*, *classify by their actions, not their attributes*...